HEALTH & LIFE SCIENCES NEWS

 2. The ability to scale has become increasingly important as GI groups contract with payors and health systems.
 GI lends itself well to scale, given the lower costs of operation and the ability to add ancillary services that can also be scaled.
 This ability to scale will likely continue to grow the value of GI businesses as we transition to value-based care.

 3. GI practices benefit greatly from the ability to perform procedures in outpatient facilities.
-Many GI groups now have their own, or are partnering with, ambulatory surgery [...]
+Many GI groups now have their own, or are partnering with, ambulatory [...]

 Continue Reading